Object Lock

 To manage object locking after setting up Object Lock, use the Manage Object Lock instructions.

-If you delete a project that has objects with active locking, they will not be deleted while the locking is active.
+If you delete a project that has locked objects, they will not be deleted while the lock is active.
 At the same time, they will not be displayed in the control panel and through the API.
 To restore locked objects after deleting a project, create a ticket.

 Types and modes of interlocking